VMBlakelock/studiofettle-mind-body-studio/README.md

 **Current client**

 As a current user of this studio, the user would like -
+- To see all the services on offer at studiofettle including their own brand.
-- Information of any new services that may arise.
+- Information of any new services that joins the studiofettle portfolio.
-- To be inspired by any inhouse events.
+- To be inspired by any inhouse events - Studiofettle holds wellbeing workshops, meet and greet sessions for new users.

+As future features -
-- As a future feature, to be able to book in own massage, beauty, yoga slots online.
+1. To be able to book in own massage, beauty, yoga slots online.
+2. To read a studiofettle blog.

 **Potential client**

 As a potential client, the user would like to -
 - Discover what Studiofettle is, its USP (unique selling point) and its structure
-- Understand what services it are on offer
+- Understand what services it houses and what are on offer
-- Be encouraged to find out more
+- Be encouraged to find out more, ie - link to facebook page
 - Be able to contact the studio with questions
 (via a contact form direct from site, via a link to social media, telephone or business email)